tf-encrypted/tf-encrypted/examples/house-credit-default/README.md

 ## Private Logistic Regression Tutorial

 This tutorial shows how we can easily take a basic logistic regression problem and quickly begin making private predictions on the resulting model.
-We'll end up with a model that can run in both tf-encrypted and a [Trusted Execution Environment](https://en.wikipedia.org/wiki/Trusted_execution_environment) and has a reasonable runtime in both platforms!
+We'll end up with a model that can run in both TF Encrypted and a [Trusted Execution Environment](https://en.wikipedia.org/wiki/Trusted_execution_environment) and has a reasonable runtime in both platforms!

 ### The Problem